chrlutz/apt-repos/docs/Configuration.md

 As described for the Key *Prefix*, the suite-id of the generated *suite_description* would normally be build as a combination of `<Prefix><physical_suitename>`, where the *physical_suitename* is the name that is specified in the suites "Release"-file.
 This could be a problem with some repositories that don't use the "ubuntu way of naming suites".

 For example debian has this concept of *oldstable*-, *sid*-, *stable*-, *unstable*- and *testing*-suites in which the *physical_suitename* is not one of the Known-Releasenames *jessie*, *stretch* or *wheezy*, but one of the "rolling" names *oldstable*, *stable* and so on.
 To ensure our generated suite-id's are build of `<Prefix><Known_Releasename>`, the Key *ExtractSuiteFromReleaseUrl* could be set `true`.
-This would extract the releasename from the URL of the Release-File (e.g. "http://deb.debian.org/debian/dists/jessie/Release") and use *jessie* instead of it's (current) *physical_suitname* *oldstable* from the Release file.
+This would extract the releasename from the URL of the Release-File (e.g. "http://deb.debian.org/debian/dists/jessie/Release") and use *jessie* instead of it's (current) *physical_suitname* *oldstable* defined in the Release file.

 ### Architectures (optional)

 For suites generated via *repo_descriptions*, the supported architectures of a suite are automatically extracted from the suites *Release* file.
-Thats the reason why this field is optional for *repo_descriptons* while this field is mandatory for the (more low level) *suite_descriptions*.
+Thats the reason why this field is optional for *repo_descriptions* while this field is mandatory for the (more low level) *suite_descriptions*.
 But still in some cases it could be useful to specify the architectures explicitly, e.g to suppress some curious architectures that you are not interested in.

 As above, the Architectures key expects a list of strings (of architectures) to consider during suite queries, e.g.